jsyang/dxo1control/README.md

 # dxo1control
-Toolkit to control your DXO One camera
+Tools to control your DXO One camera.